 Another example of Melville's amazing writing is in a fart joke made during chapter 1.
-Yes... a fart joke in the great novel Moby Dick probably contains the world's most lowbrow fart joke:
+Yes... great novel Moby Dick probably contains the world's most lowbrow fart joke:

 Finally, I always go to sea as a sailor, because of the wholesome exercise and pure air of the fore-castle deck.
 For as in this world, head winds are far more prevalent than winds from astern (that is, if you never violate the Pythagorean maxim), so for the most part, the Commodore on the quarter-deck gets his atmosphere at second hand from the sailors on the forecastle.

 Watch for very subtle sparks of genius as they happen very often.